Psychological Healing

 Now, consider the full implications of this.
 Only in Christ are we told what sin really is.
 And only through Christ’s mercy can we receive absolution for our sins once we acknowledge them.
 Nowhere, other than in the Catholic Church, are we offered the opportunity and the graces to see the full extent of sin, to name it as sin, and to repent it.

-It’s a horrifying thought, but those persons who claim to live “good” lives and yet continue to live in sin—whether they acknowledge it as sin or not—are fooling only themselves.
+It’s a horrifying thought, but those persons who claim to live “good” lives and yet continue to live in sin—even as they claim that it is not sin—are fooling only themselves.
 And how do they fool themselves?
-They fool themselves by not taking their doubt seriously enough to say, “I don’t know,” because once you can say “I don’t know” you have only one sane response: set aside speculation and stop taking risks.
+They fool themselves by not taking their doubt seriously enough to say, “I don’t know; I could be wrong.”
+After all, once you can say “I don’t know” you have only one sane response: set aside speculation and stop taking risks.

 1. Note that this passage refers to those persons who never heard of Christ.
 Those who have heard of Christ but reject Him present a different case, and such persons would do well to listen to these words of Christ Himself: “Whoever rejects Me and does not accept My words has something to judge him: the word that I spoke, it will condemn him on the last day” (John 12:48).